Pharmaceutical research centre

 The pharmaceutical research complex is named in the honour of Leonard Samuel Skaggs, who along with his family’s ALSAM Foundation, contributed about $50m towards the new research centre, in 2007.

-Construction of the facility was started in August 2009.
-It is scheduled for completion in May 2013.
-The project is estimated to cost $69m.
+Construction of the facility was started in August 2009 and concluded in April 2013.
+The project cost more than $75m.